Transparent pricing

 Pricing questions

 High-street solicitors charge £150–£400 for a straightforward will because of office overheads and hourly billing.
 We use structured online questions that cover the same legal ground with no wasted time.
-For complex estates we still recommend a solicitor, and that's why our Comprehensive tier exists.
+For complex estates we still recommend a solicitor.

 Yes.
 Every ClearLegacy will complies with the Wills Act 1837.
 Once you sign it in front of two independent witnesses it is exactly as legally binding as a will drafted by a solicitor.